-Repeating these alternating knee pulls in plank.
+Repeat these alternating knee pulls.

 Modification: Option to add an incline, placing your hands or forearms on a chair or bench to bring the ground closer to you; performing an incline plank.

-Trainer Tip: The farther you press the dumbbell out away from your body the harder this cardio ab exercise will be (and the harder your your core will have to work to stabilize your squat hold).
+Trainer Tip: The farther you press the dumbbell out away from your body the harder this cardio ab exercise will be (and the harder your core will have to work to stabilize your squat hold).

 Start in a high plank position, one hand on each head of your dumbbell OR hands on the mat with your single dumbbell between your hands.
 Core engaged, shoulders stacked over wrists.

 Step or hop your feet outside your hands, landing in a low squat position, thighs parallel to the mat.